H10u—Dangerous Goods Shipping Under the IATA DG Regs. ("Add-on" training for U.S. Air Forwarders)

 Precedence of Hazard

-This lesson covers the significance of the "Precedence of Hazard" Table in the IATA Dangerous Goods Regulations and how to apply it.
+This lesson covers the significance of the "Precedence of Hazard" Table in the ICAO Technical Instructions and how to apply it.

 (Estimated study time: 50 minutes)